Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Bessel functions

 \section{Bessel functions}

-We record in this appendix a few basic facts about Bessel functions, which are used widely in Section \ref{sec:oscillations}.
+In this appendix, we record several basic facts about Bessel functions, which are used widely in Section \ref{sec:oscillations}.
 For further details, refer to Chapter 10 of \cite{NIST:DLMF}.
-We start by recalling \textit{Bessel's equation of order $\nu \in \C$}:
+We start by recalling \textit{Bessel's equation of order $\nu \in \CC$}:

 Solutions to this equation are known as \textit{Bessel functions of order $\nu$}.
-In this article, we will focus mainly on the cases $\nu = 0, 1$, and within the appendix we shall always assume $\nu$ to be a nonnegative integer.
+Within the appendix, we shall always assume $\nu$ to be a nonnegative integer, and our applications will always be in the cases $\nu = 0, 1$.

 As (\ref{eq:bessel_ode}) is a second order linear homogeneous ODE, there are two linearly independent solutions, denoted $J_{\nu}(z)$ and $Y_{\nu}(z)$.
-These satisfy the following facts:
+These have the following properties.

 \begin{fact} The function $J_{\nu}(z)$, known as the \textit{Bessel function of the first kind}, is an entire function given by the following Taylor expansion: